carlobortolan/HaruChat/README.md

 You can now access the API as an Admin using the provided JWT-Token as Bearer Token.

 To access the database go to http://localhost:8080/h2-console/. \
-To access the api go to http://localhost:8080/login.
+To access the API go to http://localhost:8080/login.

+> **NOTE:** _(per default this API uses the H2-DataBase which doesn't need additional programs to be used.
+To change this to MySQL or similar DBMS see 'Setting up persistent database with MySQL')._
 ## Endpoints

 <details><summary><b>Authentication</b></summary>